RafalBerezin/Pocket_Dimension/README.md

 - Pocket Dimension Privacy:

     Whether to allow other players to enter your pocket dimension.
     <br>Default: **PUBLIC**

 - Portal Stabilization:

     The portal will close immediately after a set number of uses.
     <br>Default: **INFINITE**

+- Crafting:

+    Allows you to disable the secondary crafting recipe.
+    <br>Default: **ENABLED**

 </details>